AUSoftAndreas/itemis/README.md

 ### Challenge #1

 There is some inconsistencies in the task assignment.
 The output of my solution is different from the output in the task.
 I do think my solution is more correct.
-I guess that sometimes(not always) the sales taxes were added onto the product price, even though the task text says that VAT is already included.
+I guess that sometimes (not always) the sales taxes were added onto the product price, even though the task text says that VAT is already included in the shelf price.

 In general, I followed test driven development practices to the best of my knowledge.
 In general my solution is a little bit more complicated than it would have been necessary.
 I included three VAT rates (and a flexible system to add more).
 The same is true for the import duties.
 And my data model differentiates between products and sales cart items.
 Sales cart items can have a quantity too.
 The task itself does not have any item with a quantity other than 1.